 Other studies have found that infants in this age group prefer individuals who punish people who harm others (Hamlin, Wynn, Bloom, & Mahajan, 2011).

-By 9-months of age, infants prefer individuals who help those who are like them, and they prefer individuals who harm those who are not like them.
-For example, in one set of studies, 9-month-olds preferred individuals who harmed puppets that didn’t share their food preferences (Hamlin, Mahajan, Liberman, & Wynn, 2013).
+By nine months of age, infants prefer individuals who help those who are like them, and they prefer individuals who harm those who are not like them.
+For example, in one set of studies, nine-month-olds preferred individuals who harmed puppets that didn’t share their food preferences (Hamlin, Mahajan, Liberman, & Wynn, 2013).

 By the third year of life, children also show a marked precocity for learning social rules and monitoring compliance with them.
-For example, they actively enforce rules during game playing even when they are spectators rather than players.
-(Cummins 1996; Schmidt & Tomasello, 2012).
+For example, they actively enforce rules during games even when they are spectators rather than players (Cummins, 1996; Schmidt & Tomasello, 2012).

-By the age of 4, children become adept at taking into consideration multiple factors when deciding how to partition resources, such as effort, need, group membership, cost, and past experiences with different individuals (Fehr, Bernhard, & Rockenbach, 2008).
+By the age of four, children become adept at taking multiple factors into consideration when deciding how to partition resources, such as effort, need, group membership, cost, and past experiences with different individuals (Fehr, Bernhard, & Rockenbach, 2008).

 Nudge people toward prosocial choices